 Syrian Refugee Relief

 Through The Lutheran World Federation (LWF), CLWR is providing support to Syrian refugees living in urban areas in northern Jordan and in the Za’atari refugee camp.
-Donations will used where needed most.
+Donations will be used where needed most.
 For example, funds could provide clothing, personal and household hygiene supplies, and food vouchers for the most vulnerable people.
-It could support peace building initiatives and vocational training for women.
+It could support peacebuilding initiatives and vocational training for women.
 It could rehabilitate schools and provide school supplies to children, or it could help provide psychosocial support to youth and young adults.